AI For Basement Flood Calls

 Capture what dispatch needs

-It gathers caller role, address, water source, depth, affected rooms, whether water is still entering, photo status, power concerns, odor or sewage clues, access notes, and timing pressure.
+It gathers caller role, address, water source, depth, affected rooms, whether water is still entering, photo status, power concerns, odor or sewer clues, access notes, insurance context, and timing pressure.

 Create the dispatch or callback path